 What if my education took place in another country?

 Education gained at an institution outside of Canada must be evaluated.
 International Credential Evaluation Service (ICES) or World Education Services (WES) can evaluate your education and compare it to Canadian standards.
 You need to submit your original education transcripts, as well as the evaluation by ICES with your application.

 What is the average age of successful police officer candidates?

 The average age of successful candidates is approximately 27.
 The minimum age to apply is 19.
+An applicant should consider applying when they believe they are competitive in the process because many successful applicants are younger than 27.
 There is no maximum age, however, applicants who are participating in our process at an age well above our average should take into account the competitiveness of our process, which includes rigorous physical testing and a medical examination.

 I ran the POPAT (Police Officers Physical Abilities Test) with another police department.
 Can my score transfer over?

 No, we do not accept POPAT scores from other police departments, as they do not do the Leger Beep Test following the POPAT.
 It is a requirement to pass both tests to move on in our process.